onap/vnfrqts-requirements/docs/Chapter7.rst

 * R-16777 The xNF provider **MUST** provide a JSON file for each supported action for the xNF.
 The JSON file must contain key value pairs with all relevant values populated with sample data that illustrates its usage.
-The fields and their description are defined in Appendix B.
+The fields and their description are defined in Table B1 in the Appendix.

 * R-46567 The xNF Package **MUST** include configuration scripts for boot sequence and configuration.